eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 As a result of this decision:
 - DebianDC has been moved to a more modern platform
 - The desktop environment has been simplified and made more customizable
+- Changes in package and tool behavior have become more visible
+- Some previous approaches (such as HTML rendering via Zenity) have required reconsideration